How do we put family first?

 In October 2008, the world banking system came close to failing.
 Only concerted action by the central banks of the world’s largest economies prevented what could have become a major collapse.
 While the risk of a systemic failure of the entire banking system or of a major stock market is small, clearly it is greater than zero.
 Of more importance is the emergence, from time to time, of systemic failure in part of the market.

 While we prefer to believe that markets are always rational, clearly this is not the case.
-A good example is the U.S. housing market six to eight years ago, where speculative buying and cheap mortgages moved prices up to unsustainable levels.
+A good example is the U.S. housing market prior to the 2008 banking crisis, where speculative buying and cheap mortgages moved prices up to unsustainable levels.
 The subsequent crash was a major cause of the stock market crisis and world recession that followed.
 The dot com bubble of 1998– 2000 caused the NASDAQ index to rise to 5,132 in 2000; it quickly fell to 1,108, losing 78% of its value over the next 30 months.
 Both of these market failures exposed investors to substantial risk, and in many case, real losses, and are examples of systemic failure.

 The best defenses against systemic risk are fundamental analysis and a staunch refusal to follow the herd.
 For example, research demonstrates that when house prices rise much faster than incomes, those prices will fall as houses become unaffordable.
 The rational investor will avoid the temptation to invest in this “hot” sector that clearly must correct.
 During the tech stock boom, all traditional measures of company worth were abandoned in an attempt to justify stratospheric prices for small and untested companies.
 Those who relied on time-honoured valuation techniques were not hurt by the crash.

-Even the most recent stock market crash, which saw prices drop by 50% from September 2008 to March, 2009, did not result in losses for investors in fundamentally sound stocks.
+Even the stock market crash from the banking crisis, which saw prices drop by 50% from September 2008 to March, 2009, did not result in losses for investors in fundamentally sound stocks.
 Shares of the Royal Bank, for example, dropped in half over seven months, but recovered all the losses (and more) within a year.
 The same can be said for other leading companies such as BCE and TransCanada Corporation.

 Investment returns will be affected by economic conditions both in Canada and in the rest of the world.
 In a recession, corporate profits fall, and as forward earnings become less predictable, the market may pay less for the future, resulting in a contraction of multiples of price to earnings and price to book value.
 When times are good, both earnings and multiples tend to expand, leading to sharply higher share prices.